 GET THE RIGHT TYPE OF EXTENSION FOR YOU

-There are six main types of hair extensions.
+Barron’s London Salon offers the best hair extensions in Atlanta including the following six main types..
 The one you choose will depend on your lifestyle, your current hairstyle, how long you want to commit to extensions and how much you want to spend.
 A good stylist can provide advice about which type of extensions are a good choice for you.

 Clip-ins are the one-night stands of the hair extension world.
 They are ideal if you want to experiment with a high-drama ‘do for a wedding or a party or simply to wear for the evening.